-- 2.1 The Council is committed to ensuring that where any work is carried out at its premises, it is done without risks to the health and safety of its employees and others. - 2.2 The Council will seek to employ only competent contractors to carry out work on its behalf.
-To achieve this the Council will only let contracts to those who have demonstrated an understanding of health and safety and an ability to manage their work safely. - 2.3 Any manager authorised to let contracts for work on the Council's behalf will ensure that the contractor is from the Council's approved list. - 2.4 Any manager authorised to let contracts will ensure that the contract includes a clear specification of the works to be carried out and of any rules, which are applicable to the premises and the work that are required for the maintenance of safety. - 2.5 For each contract, there will be a 'client representative(s)' who will liaise with the contractor and ensure that: - prior to work commencing, the contractor has been briefed on any aspects of the Council's activities and premises which could represent a risk to the contracted staff - the contractor has prepared a Method Statement or similar defining the arrangements for safe working prior to authorising commencement of the works - prior to commencement of the contract there must be an 'exchange of information' between the client and contractor in order to ensure, so far as is reasonably practicable, hazards are identified and risks eliminated or reduced to a minimum - during the works, arrangements are in place to monitor the contractor for safe working - before work commences, advanced notification of the planned works is given to employees and managers who normally work in or
+- 2.1 The Council is committed to ensuring that where any work is carried out at its premises or on its behalf, it is done without risks to the health and safety of its employees and others. - 2.2 The Council will seek to employ only competent contractors to carry out work on its behalf.
+To achieve this the Council will only let contracts to those who have demonstrated an understanding of health and safety and an ability to manage their work safely. - 2.3 Any manager authorised to let contracts for work on the Council's behalf will ensure that, where appropriate, the contractor is from the Council's approved list. - 2.4 Any manager authorised to let contracts will ensure that the contract includes a clear specification of the works to be carried out and of any rules which are applicable to the premises and the work that are required for the maintenance of safety. - 2.5 For each contract, there will be a 'client representative(s)' who will liaise with the contractor and ensure that: - prior to work commencing, the contractor has been briefed on any aspects of the Council's activities and premises which could represent a risk to the contracted staff; - the contractor has prepared a Method Statement or similar defining the arrangements for safe working prior to authorising commencement of the works; - prior to commencement of the contract, there must be an exchange of information between the Council and contractor in order to ensure, so far as is reasonably practicable, hazards are identified and risks eliminated or reduced to a minimum; - during the works, arrangements are in place to monitor the contractor for safe working;

-- travel through or adjacent to the area in which the works are to be undertaken - at the conclusion of each contract, a report is prepared on the performance of the contractor, which is to be considered when letting future contracts. - 2.6 Attached to this Policy are guidance notes for managers, which will be of assistance in complying with the policy - 2.7 The responsibility for implementing the requirements of the policy and the preparation of an implementation strategy rests with each Director or Head of Service. - 2.8 Advice on the implementation of the policy can be obtained from the Health & Safety Team, Human Resources, Tŷ Elai, Dinas Isaf Industrial Estate, Williamstown, CF40 1NY.
+- before work commences, advanced notification of the planned works is given to employees and managers who normally work in or travel through or adjacent to the area in which the works are to be undertaken; - at the conclusion of each contract, a report is prepared on the performance of the contractor, which is to be considered when letting future contracts. - 2.6 Attached to this policy is guidance for managers, which will be of assistance in complying with the policy. - 2.7 The responsibility for implementing the requirements of the policy and the preparation of an implementation strategy rests with each Director or Head of Service.